unboxed/unboxed.co/source/blog/2020-04-14-using-patient-reported-outcome-measures-proms-to-keep-patients-safe.html.markdown

 We know the use of these questionnaires to measure the impact of medical interventions on specific conditions has been validated by thorough research and we must be careful not to tamper with them too much, but we are keen to see how they might help provide a more holistic picture of a patient’s health status that is of value to both clinicians and the patient themselves.

-If you’d like to follow progress on project _Promenade_, or even provide some input to the process, please contact Martyn Evans at <mailto:martyn.evans@unboxed.co>.
+If you’d like to follow progress on project <i>Promenade</i>, or even provide some input to the process, please contact Martyn Evans at <mailto:martyn.evans@unboxed.co>.